Sharpshooter: U.S. Civil War (1861–1865)

-During the American Civil War, sharpshooters saw limited action, as tacticians sought to avoid the heavy casualties inflicted through normal tactics, which involved close ranks of men at close ranges.
-The sharpshooters used by both sides in the Civil War were less used as snipers, and more as skirmishers and scouts.
-These elite troops were well equipped and trained, and placed at the front of any column to first engage the enemy.
-Their battlefield role could be misunderstood, too.
+During the American Civil War, sharpshooters were used extensively by both sides.
+Units such as the 1st United States Sharpshooters played a critical role in the war and benefited from technological advances such as the Minié ball, which could kill a target up to a half mile away and was accurate at 250 yards.
+However, despite advancements, proficiency at long-range shooting required extensive training, which many of these units did not receive, and as a result sharpshooters during the civil war would not uniformly adopt long-range tactics akin to modern-day marksmen.
+Some of these units, however, would have been considered elite and many were well equipped and trained for such shooting.
+Common duties of sharpshooters included picket duty, scouting, and skirmishing.
+In some cases, they were placed at the front of columns to engage the enemy first.
+Their battlefield role could be misunderstood at times.
 At the Battle of Mine Run, one sharpshooter company was ordered to conduct a bayonet charge, even though they were equipped with rifles that were unable to take bayonets.

 Union Army

 Notable sharpshooter units of the Civil War included the 1st and 2nd United States Volunteer Sharpshooter Regiment (USVSR), composed of companies provided by numerous (primarily eastern) Union states.
 The U.S.V.S.R. were organized by Colonel Hiram Berdan, a self-made millionaire who was reputed to be the best rifle marksman in the nation at that time.
 There were also battalion size sharp shooter units including the Ohio Battalion Sharp Shooters, The First New York Battalion Sharp Shooters and the First Maine Battalion Sharp Shooters.
 Both the 1st and 2nd Company Massachusetts Sharpshooters saw extensive combat during the conflict.
 They were armed with heavy, custom target rifles and Sharps rifles during their service.